kasper/phoenix/API.md

 end
 ```

-- `name` read-only property for the event name in lower case
+- `name` read-only property for the event name

 ## Modal